andikatjacobdennis/Angular-Tutorial/README.md

-# 🌟 Angular Mastery Guide 🌟
+# Angular-Tutorial

-Embark on a journey to master Angular, where we take you from the basics to the sophisticated world of advanced concepts.
+Embark on a journey to learn Angular, where we take you from the basics to the sophisticated world of advanced concepts.
 Whether you’re just starting or fine-tuning your expertise, this guide has something for everyone.
 Let's dive in!

 ---